Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-L1Ur5X7gVH8.md

 # [October 20th, 2020 Livestream](../2020-10-20.md)
 ## Q&A: Any word on farming Pale Berries / Nuts / Bacon?
 https://www.youtube.com/watch?v=L1Ur5X7gVH8
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Is there a plan to let us grow food in some way?](./yt-axNVUjsuMwo.md) https://www.youtube.com/watch?v=axNVUjsuMwo

 ### Topics
 * [Features > Possible Features > Farming](../topics/features/possible-features/farming.md)